-You learn a range of skills such as programming and data collection, and work with technology such as satellite imagery and informatics.
+Our BSC Honours degree enables you to learn a range of skills such as programming and data collection.
+You'll work with state-of-the-art software and technology such as satellite imagery and informatics.

-This degree is part of a subject area called geomatics.
+This professionally accredited degree is part of a subject area called Geospatial, a subject which spans:

 Quality and ranking